 - There are very few styling options for the comment form

-Thrive Optimize is designed to let you A/B test the pages on your website so you can see what works better.
+Thrive Optimize is designed to let you A/B test the pages on your website so you can optimize your conversion rates.

 A/B testing allows you to send your website traffic to two different page versions – the original page, and a second one where one element, such as the call to action text or page headline, has been changed.

 You can track conversions so you can see which page does better and make the winning page your default version.
 You then repeat the test by changing another element.
-This constant process of improvement is vital to creating landing pages on your site that convert like crazy.
+This constant process of improvement is vital to creating landing page templates on your site that convert like crazy.

-It tacks right onto Thrive Architect, which enables you to run full split testing and track conversions from right within your WordPress website.
-In addition to cutting out the need for third-party testing tools, Thrive Optimize also provides you with detailed reporting on the best-performing versions of your website pages.
+It tacks right onto Thrive Architect, which enables you to run full split-testing and track conversions from right within your WordPress website.

 Things I Like About Thrive Optimize: